kbuzzard/maze-game/README.md

 ## How to play

-To install localle, you need to make you have the leanprover community mathlib tools installed.
+To install locally, you need to make you have the leanprover community mathlib tools installed.
 See [here](https://leanprover-community.github.io/get_started.html#regular-install) for instructions for how to install on your OS.

 Then do